ali-pia/Neighborhood-Map-React/README.md

 - [create App](https://github.com/facebook/create-react-app "create App")
 - [README](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md "README")
 - A [JavaScript library](https://reactjs.org/) for building user interfaces

+To serve assets from local cache a **service worker** is registered in production.
+Service worker lets the app load faster on subsequent visits in production, and gives it offline capabilities.
+However, it also means that developers (and users) will only see deployed updates on the "N+1" visit to a page, since previously cached resources are updated in the background.
+To learn more about the benefits of this model, read [https://goo.gl/KwvDNy](https://goo.gl/KwvDNy "Service worker's Infos") (includes instructions on opting out of this behavior).

 ## Getting Project Started